-meaning it is placed under the tongue to dissolve in the mouth.
-The drug is being developed by Biohaven Pharmaceuticals for the treatment of amyotrophic lateral sclerosis (ALS).
+Nurtec (formerly BHV-0223) is a new formulation of riluzole that is placed under the tongue and dissolves in the mouth.
+The therapy is being developed by Biohaven Pharmaceuticals for treating amyotrophic lateral sclerosis (ALS).

-intends to address some of the problems associated with using the therapy, such as swallowing difficulties.
-It is designed to be absorbed by the oral mucosa (lining of the mouth) rather than the gastrointestinal system, so researchers believe that BHV-0223 will also eliminate the negative effects associated with pill-form riluzole, such as having to be taken on an empty stomach and avoiding caffeine-containing products.
+Nurtec, the new formulation of riluzole, is intended to address some of the problems associated with the therapy, such as dysphagia (difficulty swallowing) by using the Zydis ODT (orally dissolving tablet) technology developed by Catalent.
+Nurtec is designed to be placed under the tongue, where it will dissolve and be absorbed quickly.
+Because it is absorbed by the oral mucosa (the lining of the mouth) rather than by the gastrointestinal system, researchers think Nurtec also will prevent the need for restrictions associated with pill-form riluzole, such as having to take it on an empty stomach and avoiding caffeinated products.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.